Lunar13737/Python_Robotic3DPrinterSimulation/README.md

 *GA_1.py* and *GA_2.py* are for Genetic algorithm, and *main.py* is for the simulation.

 cr.
-Prof. Tarek I Zohdi @UC Berkeley
+Prof. Tarek Zohdi @UC Berkeley